shaimaaK/shaimaaK/README.md

 [![GitHub shaimaaK](https://img.shields.io/github/followers/shaimaaK?label=follow&style=social)](https://github.com/shaimaaK)&nbsp;
 ### 💻 &nbsp;About Me

-💡 &nbsp; I'm a data scientist with Computer Engineering background and development skills, building intelligent web apps using the latest technologies\
+💡 &nbsp; I'm a data scientist with CE and CS background and development skills, building intelligent web apps using the latest technologies\
 📃 &nbsp;I'm interested in deep learning, machine learning, and NLP subfields of AI.\
 🌟 I enjoy archiving useful and interesting articles on [medium](https://medium.com/@shaimaa777)\
 💬 &nbsp; Feel free to reach out to me for projects, collaborations, or discussions on the topics mentioned above!\